Corneal Abrasion

 Corneal abrasions are the most common eye injuries and are especially prevalent among people who wear contact lenses.[1]
 Although corneal abrasions account for about 10% of eye-related emergency visits, the estimated incidence varies by population and depends on how they are defined and the activities involved in the mechanism of injury.

-In another report, most patients with corneal foreign bodies did not take more than 1 day off work, and up to 30% sought treatment outside of working hours to avoid lost time from work.
+In cases of corneal foreign bodies, most patients did not take more than one day off work, and up to 30% sought treatment outside of working hours to avoid missing work hours.

 At a general hospital emergency department in the United Kingdom, 6% of all new cases were eye cases.
 Trauma accounted for 66% of these cases, or 4% of all cases; corneal abrasions or corneal or conjunctival foreign bodies accounted for 80% of eye trauma cases, or 3% of all cases.